How can one ensure compatibility with different database management systems when handling boolean values in PHP?

 Related Questions

-- What are common challenges when trying to create a script for downloading multiple files of different types in PHP?
+- What are some common challenges faced when trying to force a file download prompt in browsers like Internet Explorer using PHP?